You get 1,440 minutes every day, and you’re ultimately in charge of what you do with them.

 The participants who had their phone in a separate room “significantly outperformed” everyone else on the test.

-The texts, calls, and social media updates will be there when they get back.
+They know the texts, calls, and social media updates will be there when they get back.

 7. Under Automating